nextflow-io/training/docs/basic_training/processes.md

         bzip2 -c transcriptome.fa > transcriptome.fa.bz2
         ```

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to use the `script` declaration to define the command to be executed by the process.
+    2. How to use the `params` variable to define dynamic script parameters.
+    3. How to use the `shell` declaration to define the command to be executed by the process.
+    4. How to use the `if` statement to define a conditional script.

 ## Inputs

 Nextflow process instances (tasks) are isolated from each other but can communicate between themselves by sending values through channels.